Stop getting nuisance calls and texts

 The Information Commissioner will investigate and can fine the company who called.

-You’ll need your phone number, postcode and an email address to sign up on the Telephone Preference Service website.
-You can also sign up from your mobile by texting ‘TPS’ and your email address to 85095.
+You can also register from your mobile phone by texting ‘TPS’ and your email address to 85095.

-If you get nuisance calls after you’ve registered with the Telephone Preference Service, it may be because you gave the caller your number.
+If you still get nuisance calls 28 days after registering with TPS, it might be because you gave the caller your number.
 Tell the individual caller you don’t want to be contacted again, and they should stop calling you.

 You might also still get calls from companies that don't follow the regulations.
-You can get advice about companies that ignore the law from the Telephone Preference Service website.
+You can complain about companies that ignore the law on the TPS website.

 Block nuisance calls